IT-Support-L2/Automated-System-WATCHDOG/README.md

 # Coming imporvements:

-  - Design improvement
-  - Linux and Mac Support
+  - Linux version
   - Error message notification such as incorecct password or incorrect email address ect...

+# All inputs are mandatory!

 # System Preferences Inputs